www-virtues-ag/virtues-dimens/CODE_OF_CONDUCT.md

 ## Acknowledgment

-We appreciate the open-source community and the many contributors who help make AppDimens a better project for everyone.
+We appreciate the open-source community and the many contributors who help make Virtues a better project for everyone.
 This Code of Conduct helps ensure that our community remains welcoming, inclusive, and productive for all participants.

 ---